 Introduction.
 1. Inquiry into Existential Situation and Meaning.
 2. Interrogation of the Self.
-3. Price of Humanity in Wars.
+3. The Price of Humanity in War.
 4. Loss and Predicament of Growing Up.
 5. Variations in the World of Love.
-6. Historical and Philosophical Reflections of “Anti-Utopia” Literature.
+6. Historical and Philosophical Reflections of “Anti-Utopian” Literature.
 Epilogue.

-Jiang Chengyong is senior professor of liberal arts in Zhejiang Gongshang University (ZJSU), dean of ZJSU Institute of Western Literature and Culture, guest researcher of Beijing Foreign Studies University, Academy of Foreign Literature Studies.
+Jiang Chengyong is Senior Professor of Liberal Arts in Zhejiang Gongshang University (ZJSU), Dean of ZJSU Institute of Western Literature and Culture, and guest researcher of Beijing Foreign Studies University, Academy of Foreign Literature Studies.